Can't Leave Without It

-"Can't Leave Without It" (stylized in all lowercase) is a song by American rapper 21 Savage from his second studio album I Am > I Was (2018).
-It features American rappers Lil Baby and Gunna, and was produced by Wheezy and Cubeatz.
+"Can't Leave Without It" (stylized in all lowercase) is a song by Atlanta-based rapper 21 Savage featuring American rappers Lil Baby and Gunna.
+Written alongside producers Wheezy and Cubeatz, it was released on December 21, 2018 as a track from the former's second studio album I Am > I Was.

 Composition

 The song contains dark piano keys and flute in the production.
 In his verse, 21 Savage raps about keeping a gun for protection.